ryanwoldatwork/InterimPerformance-Dot-Gov-2018/_posts/2019-06-20-appendix-a-cx-experiences-challenges-across-agencies.md

 - **Frustrated employees won’t provide an exceptional experience for customers.** Agency leaders are beginning to recognize the connection between employee and customer experience.
 In government, internal processes can be particularly difficult to navigate, IT systems can be disparate, and front-line employees experience inflexible boundaries of autonomy.
 Employee frustration with these barriers can be passed on to the customer.
 Employee experience journey maps are equally important to customer experience journey maps, so we can understand where our own processes are getting in the way of excellent service.

 - **Getting the right CX talent and services is hard.** Procurement is often setup to buy printers, airplanes, computers and other defined items and services.
 There is no “human centered designer” government job series.
 When budgets and FTE counts are tight, managers aren’t sure how to justify a CX hire in a program office when tech teams have “User Experience Testers” or see it solely as a function related to digital product development.
-Agencies across government have found unique solutions that we need to share and replicate.   \
+Agencies across government have found unique solutions that we need to share and replicate.

 We’re using these findings to prioritize the development of centralized resources and support to help improve the customer experience government-wide.

+[^1]: 2018 Public Sector Journey Benchmark research conducted by McKinsey (link forthcoming)
+[^2]: 2018 Public Sector Journey Benchmark research conducted by McKinsey (link forthcoming)